|Major Groups > Stinkhorns > Ileodictyon cibarium|

 by Michael Kuo

-Ileodictyon cibarium is primarily known from New Zealand and Australia, though it has been recorded in Chile (and in Africa and in England as an introduced organism).
+Ileodictyon cibarium is primarily known from New Zealand and Australia, though it has also been recorded in Africa, Europe, and South America.
 It is a stinkhorn, but it might better be labeled a "stink cage," since there isn't anything horn-like about it.
 Clathrus ruber and similar species of Clathrus also form cage-like structures, but they remain rooted to the substrate; Ileodictyon cibarium detaches itself from its base.
 Additionally, its branches are white, rather than red to orange.
 Ileodictyon gracile is a similar species with slender, more graceful arms.

-Fruiting Body: Initially a whitish "egg" up to 7 cm across, attached to white cords; rupturing, with the mature fruiting body emerging as a more or less round, cage-like structure, 5-25 cm across, forming 10-30 polygons; arms lumpy, about 1 cm in diameter, not thickened at the intersections, white underneath the olive brown spore slime (formed on the inner surfaces of the arms); the egg tissue creating a whitish volva, but the mature structure often detaching from it.
+Mature Fruiting Body: A more or less round, cage-like structure, 5–10 cm across and 5–10 cm high, forming 10–20 polygons; arms lumpy, about 1 cm in diameter, not thickened at the intersections, white; spore slime formed on the inner surfaces of the arms, olive brown; the egg tissue creating a whitish to purplish volva, but the mature structure often detaching from it.

 This website contains no information about the edibility or toxicity of mushrooms.

 Cite this page as:

 Kuo, M. (2022, July).
 Ileodictyon cibarium.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/ileodictyon_cibarium.html